 Examples of “low-response cost, low-yield nutrition” foods include: Baked goodsWhite-flour based breadsDessertsHigh-fat dairy productsButterMargarineFast foodFried fish and shellfishSugar-sweetened fruit juicesWhite pastaWhite riceHigh-fat cuts of meatMost luncheon meatsSnack foodsCandyChocolatePotatoesCreamed or candied vegetables

 Extra Advice for Those Who Are “Weight-Loss Resistant”

 Dr. Phil’s plan also includes information for people who are “weight-loss resistant,” meaning that they are doing everything they are supposed to be, but still aren’t losing weight.
-If you find yourself in this predicament, he recommends first going for a thorough medical evaluation to make sure that everything is as it should be (eg, having your doctor check your blood sugar levels, cholesterol, and thyroid function).
+If you find yourself in this predicament, he recommends first going for a thorough medical evaluation to make sure that everything is as it should be.
+This may include an evaluation of blood sugar levels, cholesterol, and thyroid function.
 He notes that excess weight in the midsection may be an indicator of

 Much of the nutrition information presented in this book is supported by scientific evidence.
 However, there are a few theories that are not backed by science.